nlaha/spreadsheet-application/README.md

 Disabled "elements should be documented"
 - Adding documentation to everything just adds clutter to the code.
 For example, the `Homework3Tests` project contains a class called `TestFibonacciReader`; Adding a documentation comment to that class won't help readability/maintainability.
 Especially since it's a test class so it probably won't be referenced in code directly.
 Similarly, for the test methods, Microsoft recommends having descriptive names such as `Add_MaximumSumResult_ThrowsOverflowException`, and these also do not require documentation comments.

+Disabled "closing parenthesis should be spaced correctly"
+- This conflicts with another rule